 Projects shall demonstrate additionality by meeting the requirements of a series of additionality tests.
-Projects shall meet the requirements of Test 1, Test 2 and either Test 3 or Test 4.
+Projects shall meet the requirements of Test 1 and Test 2.

 Test 1 - Legal Compliance

 There shall be no legal requirement specifying that peatland within the project area must be restored.